Carrum

 Carrum features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 64.1 percent of all households, including 25.8 percent couples with children, 24.5 percent couples without children, and 13.4 percent single parent families.
-Non-family households make up the remaining 35.9 percent, with lone person households at 32.2 percent and group households comprising 3.3 percent of the total.
-The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.
+Family households constitute 64.1% of all households, including 25.8% couples with children, 24.5% couples without children, and 13.4% single parent families.
+Non-family households account for the remaining 35.9%, with lone person households at 32.2% and group households comprising 3.3% of the total.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households